edibotopic/edibotopic-website/content/notes/iconic-programming.md

 ## Why icons?

-I might like to program with icons because they have an immediate conceptual similarity to what I am trying to make, and the immediate mechanical simplicity of being typeable by keyboard.
+I might like to program with icons because they have an immediate conceptual similarity to what I am trying to make, and the immediate mechanical simplicity of that which can be typed.

-This does not have to result in a needless multiplication of symbols.
-One difficulty would be in selecting a finite set of icons for highly generalisable ideas.
-For example, ideas like parthood, connection and enclosure are highly general, span many contexts and can be combined in many ways.
+This does not have to result in a needless multiplication of symbols, but there is a non-trivial challenge in selecting a finite set of icons that can capture highly generalisable ideas.
+For example, ideas like parthood, connection and enclosure are highly general, span numerous contexts and can be combined in many ways.

 A language does not need to be fully iconic, but can leverage icons to make abstract concepts more concrete.
 An excellent example here is the use of the